Welcome to the Early Intervention!

 and development, and each child learns and grows differently.
 Parents

 are often the first to notice when their child is not learning or

 growing like other infants and toddlers.
 Sometimes, as they grow,

-children may have trouble seeing, hearing, talking, walking—or have
+children may have trouble seeing, hearing, talking, walking or have

 other special needs.
-That’s when Early Intervention (EI) &Early
+Thats when Early

 Intervention can help.